-The origins of the Maldon Little Ship Club go back to the 1920s from the formation of the London Little Ship Club.
+The origins of the Maldon Little Ship Club go back to 1926 with the formation of the London Little Ship Club.

 By 1927 the idea of forming branches of the club was born, thus the Maldon branch was formed in June bearing the title of "Little Ship Club Maldon Branch", latterly to become known as The Maldon Little Ship Club.

-The Club acquired the current day premises, the old smithy on Hythe Quay, in 1951.
+The Club acquired the current premises, the old smithy on Hythe Quay, in 1951.
 By 1959 the premises were purchased with some minor covenants such as the building shall be used only as a sailing club.
 More about our history will be found in the downloads listed below.

 MLSC is a sailing & social club for people who enjoy activities on the water and/or have a love for the Blackwater estuary and the sea.
-Our aims are to promote the sport of sailing and the art of seamanship, encouraging our existing and new members to join in our sailing activities whether racing or cruising on the River Blackwater or further afield.
+Our aims are to promote the sport of sailing and the art of seamanship, encouraging our members to join in our sailing activities whether racing or cruising on the River Blackwater or further afield.

-There is a warm welcome waiting for members, their guests and visiting yachtsmen.
-The MDC Visitors pontoon on Hythe Quay is available for temporary mooring on the tide or overnight for shoal draft vessels which are able to take the ground.
+There is always a warm welcome waiting for members, their guests and visiting yachtsmen.
+The MDC Visitors pontoon on Hythe Quay is available for temporary mooring on the tide or overnight for shoal draft vessels able to take the ground.

-The MLSC flag will be flying from the waterside headquarters on the Hythe when the tide serves in the winter and all the time in the summer.
+The MLSC flag will be flying from the waterside headquarters on the Hythe when the tide serves in winter and all the time in summer.